 The Direct Loan Program offers the following types of loans:

-You must be enrolled in at least 6 degree applicable units at Bakersfield College.
+- You must be enrolled in at least 6 degree applicable units in an eligible program of study at Bakersfield College.
 Wait listed courses do not count.

 - Bakersfield College must be declared as your home school.

 - You must maintain Satisfactory Academic Progress as outlined in the Terms of Agreement for Bakersfield College.